 The following underlying assumptions are used in the ICC arbitration cost calculator:

 - ICC and Arbitral Tribunal costs are based on the ICC Scales of Administrative Expenses and Arbitrator’s Fees in force as of 1 January 2021.
 Results should be identical to the official ICC Cost Calculator.

 - Average legal fees range from USD 50 per hour (very low) to USD 600 per hour (high).
 Most law firms will charge far more than USD 50 per hour and legal fees are the primary cost of international arbitration.

-- The average ICC arbitration requires between 1000 and 5000 hours of work, depending on its complexity.
-In case of doubt, enter 2000 hours for the average amount of legal work per arbitration
+- The average ICC arbitration requires between 1,000 and 5,000 hours of work, depending on its complexity.
+In case of doubt, enter 2,000 hours for the average amount of legal work per arbitration.

-- In low-complexity cases (fewer than 2,000 hours of legal work) and small amounts in dispute (less than USD 2,000,000), it is assumed that no experts are required.
-Expert fees are estimated on the basis of the external legal fees to expert fee ratio shown in the CIArb Costs of International Arbitration Suvery (2011)
+- In low-complexity cases (fewer than 2,000 hours of legal work) and cases with small amounts in dispute (less than USD 2,000,000), it is assumed that no quantum or legal experts are required.
+This may not always be the case.

-- Anticipated witness, management and other external costs are based on the ratio between legal fees and such costs in the CIArb Costs of International Arbitration Survey (2011)
+- Anticipated witness, management and other external costs are based on the ratio between legal fees and such costs in the CIArb Costs of International Arbitration Survey (2011).